 A lovely and unique experience!
 Your visit to this Connecticut treasure will create memories of the charming history of the Lyme Art Colony, an enchanting American art exhibition, and a day of beautiful and peaceful surroundings.
 You and your family might even leave with your own artful masterpieces from an afternoon of "en plein air" painting fun.

-Art, history, and nature come together at this Home of American Impressionism.
-Check our website for our popular seasonal special programming including GardenFest, Midsummer Festival, Wee Faerie Village, and the Magic of Christmas.
+Art, history, and nature come together on a beautiful 12-acre site with riverfront views.
+Check our website for our popular seasonal special programming including GardenFest, Midsummer Festival, Wee Faerie Village, and Holiday Magic.

 We’ll let one of our recent visitors tell you more about their visit here: